| Contents:

 My next attempt was only slightly more successful.
 This was at the lineside

-near Newley & Horsforth station (on the Leeds to Shipley and Ilkey
+near Newley & Horsforth station (on the Leeds to Shipley and Ilkley

 line).
 At this time there was plenty of freight about, most of it still